Nelson C. Nye

-Nelson Nye was born September 28, 1907 in Chicago, Illinois.
+Nye was born September 28, 1907, in Chicago, Illinois.
 Before becoming a ranch hand in 1935, he wrote publicity releases and book reviews for the Cincinnati Times-Star and the Buffalo Evening News.
 He published his first novel in 1936 and continued writing for 60 years.
 He served with the U.S. Army field artillery during World War II.
-He worked as the horse editor for Texas Livestock Journal from 1949–1952.
+He worked as the horse editor for Texas Livestock Journal from 1949 to 1952.

 In 1953 Nye co-founded the Western Writers of America (WWA) and served as its first president during 1953–1954.
 He was also the first editor of ROUNDUP, the WWA periodical that is still published today.

-From 1958–1962 he was the frontier fiction reviewer for the New York Times Book Review, and served a second term as president of the WWA from 1960–1961.
+From 1958 to 1962 he was the frontier fiction reviewer for the New York Times Book Review, and served a second term as president of the WWA from 1960 to 1961.

 Nye became a breeder and trainer of, and expert on, quarter horses, and wrote several non-fiction books on quarter horses and quarter racing.
-Nye died October 4, 1997 in Tucson at the age of 90.
+Nye died October 4, 1997, in Tucson at the age of 90.